CathalD/BlueCarbon_Eelgrass_Workshop/03_Field_Methods/README.md

 from PVC tubing "as long as the target depth for the core (usually between 30 cm and 1 m), with approximately 20 cm of additional headspace" (p.8).

+***For this table, break into 3 parts

+1 - Setting up the plot

+2 - For taking sediment cores in salt marsh (add the stop valve for eelgrasses

+3 - For core extrusion and packaging the core

 <table>
 <tr>
 <td width="45%">